BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 These functions will all copy the data in the appropriate form to your clipboard, allowing you to then paste it into the app of your choice.
 The `ur:crypto-seed` alternatively allows you to print the QR containing the `ur:crypto-seed` for your seed.

 > :warning: **WARNING:** Generally, you want to always keep your seed in **Seed Tool**.
 It is both secure and resilient in the app.
 There is no reason to export it.
 Instead, export keys as appropriate, ideally watch-only public keys or specific derived keys in response to a `ur:crypto-request` from another app.

+### Using Share Sheets

+Sharing for derived keys, SSKR shares, and

 ## Deleting a Seed